-Text must be double spaced and no more than four single-sided pages using one-inch margins.
+Text must be double spaced, using 12-point font, and no more than three single-sided pages using one-inch margins.

 The proposal should be organized in the following manner:

 - School ClimateTell us something about the current climate of your school and the transformation efforts (or lack of) which are currently underway.